jc-SpaceXp/Cpp-Primer-5th-Edition/Chapter 2/README.md

 int null = 0, *p = null;
 ```

-illegal pointer - not how to set a null pointer, how to correctly set a null-pointer:
+illegal pointer - not how to set a null-pointer, how to correctly set a null-pointer:
 ```cpp
 int null = 0, *p = nullptr;
 ```